yura-chaikovsky/dominion/README.md

 }
 ```
-3. If argument name is not equal to declaration's `path` property it is used as model's
+3. If argument name is not equal to declaration's `path:` property it is used as model's
  parent identified in URL.
 Identifiers from URL will be passed to function
  when it will be called.
 In following example, during execution `shelvesId` == 42 and `booksId` == 21:
 ```js